TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-white-ash.md

 - You start with 6 stamina.
 Increase it by 1 for each point of dexterity and 2 for each point of endurance.
 - You start with 8 health.
 Increase it by 2 for each point of vitality.
 - You start with 12 willpower.
 Increase it by 1 for each point of intelligence and 2 for each point of mind.
 - You start with 10 luster.
-Increase it by 1 for each point of spirit and 2 for each point of arcane.
+Increase it by 1 for each point of arcane and 2 for each point of spirit.

 ## Gear

-- Take consecrated armor or consecrated robes.
+- Take medium armor, consecrated armor, or consecrated robes.
 - Take mace and shield or hazel wand.
 - Take prayerbook or scholar's tome.
 - Take pagan holy symbol on a chain necklace.